alphagov/govuk-design-system/src/components/date-input/index.md

 If you are working in production you’ll need to do this to meet [WCAG 2.1 Level AA](https://www.w3.org/WAI/WCAG21/Understanding/identify-input-purpose.html).

-You will not normally need to use the `autocomplete` attribute in prototypes, as users will not generally be using their own devices.

 ### Error messages

 If you’re highlighting the whole date, style all the fields like this: